JohnKersey2/password-generator/readme.md

 When all prompts are answer, generate password either in alert or written to page

 ## Unsolved Issues

-Unable to inform user if no critera was selected, so I instead had the generate password function restart if no character types were selected
+## Resolved Issues

+Alert added to warn user they did select any character types

 ## Future Development Notes